Turkey rules rights defender Kavala's detention lawful | DW | 29.12.2020

 Kavala was taken into custody on October 18, 2017 initially accused of orchestrating and financing the Gezi Park protests in Istanbul in 2013.

-After two weeks in custody, on November 1, 2017, Kavala was arrested on the charges of "attempting to overthrow the constitutional order" and "attempting to overthrow the government" and subsequently sent to the maximum-security prison Silivri outside of Istanbul.
+After two weeks in custody, Kavala was arrested on November 1 accused of "attempting to overthrow the constitutional order" and "attempting to overthrow the government" and subsequently sent to the maximum-security prison Silivri outside of Istanbul.

 He was acquitted of these charges in February 2020.
 He was then immediately re-arrested and jailed on fresh charges of espionage and involvement ina failed 2016 coup against President Recep Tayyip Erdogan.